Corey Bramlet

 Corey Bramlet (born January 17, 1983) is an American former football quarterback.
 He was signed by the New England Patriots as an undrafted free agent in 2006.
 He played college football at Wyoming.

 Bramlet has also played for the Amsterdam Admirals.

-Early years
+Early life

 Bramlet was an All-State and All-Conference performer as a junior and a senior at Wheatland High School.
 He was once named to the Casper Star-Tribunes Super 25.
 As a junior, he was 104 of 189 for over 1,500 yards and 12 touchdowns in eight games played.
 As a senior, he completed 94 of 203 passes for 1,553 yards and 15 touchdowns in six games, including 766 yards passing in his last two games.
 He broke his brother Casey's records for single-game completions, attempts and yards when he completed 29 of 56 passes for 467 yards against Rawlins as a senior.
 He was also an outstanding basketball player and holds the Wheatland High School track and field record in the discus.
 In addition to Wyoming, he was recruited by Colorado State, Colorado, Montana State and Montana.